google/deps.dev/README.md

 - [`package_lock_licenses`](./examples/go/package_lock_licenses) reads
   dependencies from an npm package-lock.json file and fetches their licenses from the deps.dev gRPC API.

+## Third party tools and integrations

+Note that these are community built tools and unsupported by the core deps.dev maintainers.

+- [`edoardottt/depsdev`](https://github.com/edoardottt/depsdev) CLI client (and Golang module) for deps.dev API.

 ## Contact us